peterhinch/micropython-nano-gui/DRIVERS.md

         return (r + g + b) // 48  # Mean brightness scaled to fit 4 bits
 ```
 Some additional boilerplate code is required for GUI compatibility.
 Its purpose
-is to render in a chosen color 1-bit monochrome object such as glyphs.
+is to render in a chosen color 1-bit monochrome objects such as glyphs.
 ```python
 from drivers.boolpalette import BoolPalette
 # In the constructor: